-Surprisingly few couples seek out marriage counseling prior to filing for divorce.
+Surprisingly few couples seek out marriage counseling before filing for divorce.
 However, the vast majority of couples who do participate in counseling claim it was in some way beneficial to the relationship.

 The hesitation?
 Many people believe marriage counseling is meant solely to repair a marriage.
 And, for many, they just don’t see the point, especially in instances of infidelity.
 In reality, an experienced counselor will advise a divorce when warranted.
 Counseling, then, works to make the divorce an easier, less stressful, and more productive process.